thisismyurl/svg-support-thisismyurl/readme.txt

 = Will this slow down my site? =
 No. The plugin uses minimal hooks and only runs the CSS "fix" within the administrative dashboard, ensuring zero impact on your front-end global authority or conversion rates.

-== Screenshots ==

-1. The SVG Support settings page located under the Tools menu.
-2. SVGs rendering correctly in the WordPress Media Library grid view.

 == Changelog ==

-= 1.251230 =
+= 1.251229 =
 * Improved state management to ensure the "Active by Default" logic doesn't overwrite user-saved preferences.

-= 1.251229 =
 * Initial release with metabox-holder administrative UI.
 * Added support for automated GitHub updates.
 * Implemented register_activation_hook for default settings.